exercism/javascript/concepts/array-analysis/introduction.md

 // => 1
 ```

-Some other helpful built-in methods that are available on the `Array.prototype`:
+Some other helpful built-in [methods][mdn-array-methods] that are available are shown below.

 ## `includes`

-> The includes() method determines whether an array includes a certain value among its entries, returning true or false as appropriate. - [MDN][mdn-includes]
+> The includes() method determines whether an array includes a certain value among its entries, returning true or false as appropriate. [^1]

 ```javascript
 const numbers = [1, 'two', 3, 'four'];